cloudmesh-community/hid-sp18-520/tutorial/puppet.md

 ```

 Comment lines, Settings lines and Settings variables are main
 components of puppet configuration file.

-Comments in config files are specified by prefixing hash character
+Comments in config files
+are specified by prefixing hash character.Setting line consists

-Setting line consists name of setting followed by equal sign,
-value of setting are specified in this section.
-Setting
+name of setting followed by equal sign, value of setting are specified
-variable value generally consists of one word but multiple can be
+in this section.
+Setting variable value generally consists of one word
-specified in rare cases.
+but multiple can be specified in rare cases[hid-sp18-523-config].

 ## Setting up Puppet master